-Eliminate the general education levy and fund the general education formula fully from state resources;

-- Place responsibility for voter-approved additional school operating levies on residential (homeowner and apartment) or "voting" properties only, to promote greater local control and accountability over these spending and taxing decisions; - Increase state equalization aid for operating referendum levies to allow voters in property-poor school districts to generate additional operating dollars with the same tax rates as voters in wealthier districts and provide equalization over broader range of dollars for sparsely populated districts; - Create a new statewide general fund (property tax) levy on business and seasonal properties or "non-voting" properties.
+- Eliminate the general education levy and funds the general education formula fully from state resources; - Place responsibility for voter-approved additional school operating levies on residential (homeowner and apartment) or "voting" properties only, to promote greater local control and accountability over these spending and taxing decisions; - Increase state equalization aid for operating referendum levies to allow voters in property-poor school districts to generate additional operating dollars with the same tax rates as voters in wealthier districts; - Create a new statewide general fund (property tax) levy on business and seasonal properties or "non-voting" properties.
 The new statewide levy would provide that these properties contribute toward the state per pupil costs while still achieving net relief, and in exchange are exempted from local operating referendum levies; - Exempt farmland (excluding the house, garage, and first acre) from both the local referendum levy and the statewide general fund levy; - Maintain other remaining school property tax levies on the full local tax base (including businesses, seasonal properties, and farmland) and increase state debt service equalization aid.

 The net effect of the Governor's recommendation is to increase the overall state share of school aids and levies from 69% under current law to 85% in FY 2003.
+The following chart illustrates the changes to state funding of education.